madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-26-nabokov-pnin.md

   - Vladimir Nabokov
 excerpt: >
-  It surprised him to realise how fond he
-> had been of his teeth
+  It surprised him to realise how fond he had been of his teeth
 ---

-I had a wisdom tooth extracted a few days ago and so excerpt from _Pnin_ (1957) seemed topical.
+I had a wisdom tooth extracted a few days ago and so this excerpt from _Pnin_ (1957) seemed topical.

 > A warm flow of pain was gradually replacing the ice and wood of the